Lady Dorothea Ruggles-Brise

 Lady Dorothea Louisa Ruggles-Brise (née Stewart-Murray; 25 March 1866 – 28 December 1937), was the daughter of the 7th Duke of Atholl.
-She was an expert about and a collector of Scottish traditional music.
+She was an expert in and collector of Scottish traditional music.

 Life

 Lady Dorothea Louisa Stewart-Murray was born in 1866 to John Stewart-Murray, 7th Duke of Atholl, and his wife, Louisa Moncrieff (daughter of Sir Thomas Moncreiffe, 7th Baronet).
 Her family had been the patrons of Niel Gow, the great Scottish fiddler, composer and music publisher, and she grew up with a lifelong interest in, and later became a great authority on, and collector of, Scottish traditional music.
 Even in her youth, she had started to compile a collection of little-known Scottish melodies, and would perform these herself.